 You can usually tell a lot about a site from its design.
 Those who invest in having good graphics and a user-friendly layout often take care in making other parts of their service accessible and good looking.
 However, that isn’t always the case, and as I started to browse through more of AmoLatina.com’s content, my enthusiasm dampened.

 Amolatina.com isn't the worst site we have ever tried but it also isn't worth recommending.
-There are just too many other sites out there better that you can be using.
+There are just too many other sites out there better than this you can be using.

 If you are just looking for a hookup with a Latina you are going to be much better off with Adult FriendFinder.
 They have the largest number of women using their site (over 60 million active users) and we have found them to be the best for more regular guys (not super handsome).